 Time not being on our side we headed back towards Durban stopping at a restaurant for a good lunch and a few pints,(not for me of course)

 In Durban we first visited Moses Mabida Soccer stadium with it huge arch 100m up.
 A small cable car took us all to the platform on top.
 Fortunately the weather was great so we could see the whole city and far up the north coast.
 The Queen Mary 2 was also visible being so huge.
-Next stop was The Botanical Gardens, via the State house, for the president when he visits.
+Next stop was The Botanical Gardens, via the State House, for the president when he visits.
 The Botanical Gardens are awesome with huge trees from around the world and an amazing Orchid House.
-We then travelled along Florida Road, a vibey centre full of restaurants, pubs and sports bars.
+We then traveled along Florida Road, a vibey center full of restaurants, pubs and sports bars.

 A short drive through some of the historic buildings got us back to the harbour with 6 very happy passengers.